maolro/raldamain/en/rules/main rules/combat rules.md

 The combat rules of the Raldamain system aim to speed up combat and favor strategy over luck.
 Combat is divided into units of time known as rounds in which creatures may take appropriate actions in the order dictated by initiative.

-Actions are divided into three types: movement actions, standard actions and full turn actions.
+Actions are divided into three types: move actions, standard actions and full turn actions.

 ## Actions

 ### Standard action

 The standard action is the most important action of a turn, and can be used to attack or cast spells.
 You may not take more than one standard action per turn unless an ability allows you to do so, and you may spend a standard action to take an additional movement action.
+To make an attack you must roll a d20 add the pertinent modifier to the result.
+If your attack roll is greater than your target's defense roll your attack will hit and deal a specific amount of damage or cause an effect to your target.

 Instead of spending your standard action on your turn you can save it for a future moment.
 If you spend a standard action this way you can use it as a reaction on any future moment of the round.
 If a saved action interrupts another action, the action you save will have priority unless the attacker has caught you by surprise or feints you.
 Saved actions are lost at the beginning of your next turn.

-### Movement action
+### Move action

 Move actions require less effort than a standard action.
 Initially you can only perform one move action per turn which can be used for one of the following options: